Pupils with social and behavioural difficulties to get help easing into Primary 1: Sun Xueling

 This will also help meet demand for places in the West region, added Ms Sun.

-From the second half of this year, the school will be located at an interim site - the former Clementi Woods Secondary School in West Coast Road - for about four years as its original site receives upgrades.
+From the second half of this year, the school will be located at an interim site - the former Clementi Woods Secondary School in West Coast Road.

 The upgrades will include dedicated vocational training facilities, larger classrooms and more space for students who also have autism spectrum disorder, along with outdoor fitness areas and sheltered playgrounds.